-In Oregon, alimony is legally and more commonly referred to as “spousal support” or “spousal maintenance”.
-The Oregon divorce laws that encompass alimony are outlined in the Oregon Revised Statutes (ORS), primarily in Section 107.105, and also in 107 sub-sections 036,105,135,136 and 412.
 Alimony is typically agreed upon between the spouses.
-Even if the issue is being litigated, the couple still ultimately needs to agree upon the support amount their attorneys are recommending, otherwise alimony is ordered during a trial through a decision by the court.
+Even if the issue is being litigated, the couple still ultimately needs to agree upon the support amount their attorneys are recommending.
+Otherwise alimony is ordered during a trial through a decision by the court.

 Oregon is unique regarding alimony; it is one of the few States that legally adheres to a “no fault divorce.”
-In other words, the wrongdoing of one spouse, regardless of the extent of their negative behaviors or character, will not be considered as a “cause” of the divorce, and thus will not be factored-in when the court determines an equitable distribution of assets and debts and the amount of spousal support.
+In other words, the wrongdoing or negative behaviors of one spouse, regardless of the extent, will not be considered as a “cause” of the divorce.
+Thus, “fault” will not be factored-in when the court determines an equitable distribution of assets and debts and the amount of spousal support.
 While you can solely or jointly initiate a divorce, the only legal “cause” for divorce in Oregon is: “Irreconcilable differences between the parties resulting in the irremediable breakdown of the marriage.”

 The Challenge of Alimony

-Despite the inherent difficulties, if you have been married for more than a couple of years, alimony will mostly likely be an issue that is discussed and negotiated as part of the divorce settlement.
+If you have been married for more than a couple of years, alimony will mostly likely be an issue that is discussed and negotiated as part of the divorce settlement.
 This is especially the case when there is a disparity in incomes between spouses.
 Due to the emotional, psychological and financial difficulties of determining spousal support, mediation can be particularly effective with helping spouses come to a fair agreement.

 The overall purpose of alimony is to increase the longer-term financial independence of both people in a divorce.
 It is generally thought of as a way to mitigate the disparate financial impacts of divorce by providing the unemployed or lower-wage earning person enough resources to be economically stable and work towards financial independence.
 Another societal lens for alimony is to soften a make more gradual the dramatic difference in standard of living that the lower-wage earning spouse will experience after divorce.